Enroll in Courses

 When you have determined your primary and secondary course choices, please complete the "Course Enrollment" questionnaire on your KSU online application.
 Completion of this questionnaire more than one month before arrival may allow you to enroll in courses prior to your arrival on campus.

-Exchange students may be allowed to enroll in courses prior to their arrival on campus, depending on the date of their acceptance and the Department in which they will be studying.
-If course enrollment is not possible prior to arrival, it will be done during International Student Orientation Week, prior to the beginning of the semester.
+If course pre-enrollment is not possible prior to arrival, it will be done during International Student Orientation Week, prior to the beginning of the semester.

 Number of weeks per term: 15